SIMON MARAIS MATHEMATICS COMPETITION

 Cash

-In 2023 the prize pool comprises more than A$100,000 in the East Division, and in the West Division will depend on the number of University entries received - see Rule 7.4.
+In 2024 the prize pool comprises more than A$100,000 in the East Division, and more than A$80,000 in the West Division.
 The Hofflin Prize and additional Merit Prizes are again on offer in both Divisions.
-The Stonehage Fleming Charitable Foundation and Optiver are funding prizes for high-performing students that top the individual or pairs ranking at their own universities, while IMC is funding additional prizes for Australian and New Zealand entrants - see details here.
+The Stonehage Fleming Charitable Foundation, Jane Street and Optiver are funding prizes for high-performing students that top the individual or pairs ranking at their own universities, while both IMC and Jane Street are funding additional prizes - see details here.

-Except where stated otherwise, the amounts below apply to the East Division only.
-The amounts of the corresponding prizes for the West Division will be confirmed once the number of participating Universities in the West has been determined.
+The amounts stated below for Top 10 Individual prizes, Top 10 Pairs prizes and Top 3 University prizes are those for the East Division.
+The amounts of the corresponding prizes for the West Division in 2024 are 90% of those in the East Division, in accordance with Rule 7.4.
 All prize amounts are stated in Australian dollars, and for non-Australian recipients are subject to foreign exchange rates and charges.

 Individual prizes: